Using Chakra UI in Next.js (Pages)

 )

-file, add the suppressHydrationWarning
+}In the pages/_document.tsx file, add the suppressHydrationWarning prop to

-the html
+the html element.

 pages/_document.tsx